CloudDelphi/better-translation-manager/README.md

 * Developer Express VCL
 * MadExcept (optional)

-The libraries must in the Delphi default library search.
+The libraries must in the Delphi default library search path.

 ## Command Line Interface
-For use in automated build systems a command line utility is provided.
+For use in automated build systems the `amResourceModuleBuilder` command line utility is provided.
 Using this tool you can build resource module for specific languages or for all languages supported by a given translation project.

     Usage: amResourceModuleBuilder <projectfile> [options]